Xul Solar: esoteric paintings

 even signs

 This graph reverts the previous one according to esoteric principles (or the previous one reverses this one since we have to take into account there's no South or North orientation, they're just conventions to share a common spatial reference).
 We gather here negative signs, with Taurus and Scorpio converging in both orientations.
-Previously, Leo and Aquarius did.
-It means that, in XS's distribution, fixed signs are very important.
+Previously, Leo and Aquarius did it.
+It means that, in XS's distribution, the fixed signs are very important.

 Arcane V, by Xul Solar - Tres Mancias